Chris Carmen / May 15, 2017

 Over to You

-Moving into a new office space can be a scary thing -- whether it's concerns about conflicts of interest with your broker, nervous that you aren't getting enough space to achieve growth goals, or unsure if your new space will accurately reflect your brand and attract talent.
+Moving into a new office space can be a scary thing — whether you have concerns about conflicts of interest with your broker, nervous that you aren’t getting enough space to achieve growth goals, or unsure if your new space will accurately reflect your brand and attract talent.
 It can be a little unnerving, but it can be a fun and enjoyable process with the right preparation.

 What’s missing from our list?
 Is there anything you wouldn’t have thought of on your own?
 We’d love to hear your feedback if you recently moved into a new space or are considering a move.
 Let us know in the comments.